Education

 • Quality of Education & Gainful Employment

-Increasing tuition requirements are pushing more students to take on government and private loans to finance their education.
-Rapid growth in student debt creates significant economic and social externalities if student loans go into default.
-Many programs at for-profit colleges prepare students for gainful employment in recognised occupations.
-Therefore, colleges that provide high-quality education and facilitate completion of programs increase the chances of graduates obtaining employment and paying off their loans.
-In the absence of sufficient educational and career management support, graduates may end up with high debt and few employable skills.
-Performing poorly on accountability metrics such as graduation rates, default rates, and job placement rates may jeopardise eligibility for funding under Title IV of the U.S. Higher Education Act, and therefore, many U.S. institutions’ main source of revenue.
-At the same time, transparent disclosure of these metrics to prospective students is directly related to institutions’ ability to attract and retain students.
+Increasing tuition payments require more students to finance their education with government and private loans.
+Rapid growth in student debt creates significant economic and social negative externalities if student loans go into default.
+Many programmes at for-profit colleges prepare students for gainful employment in recognised occupations.
+Entities that provide high-quality education and facilitate completion of programmes increase the chances of graduates obtaining employment and paying their loans.
+In the absence of sufficient educational and career management support, students may graduate with high debt and few skills valued by employers.
+Entities that perform poorly on accountability metrics such as graduation rates, default rates and job placement rates may jeopardise important governmental funding sources.
+At the same time, transparent disclosure of these metrics to prospective students is related directly to institutions’ ability to attract and retain students.

 Selling Practices & Product Labeling